binmishr/What-Are-People-Sayin-About-Instagram-Lite/README.md

 The main libraries that I will use to do this analysis are udpipe for applying the language model used to develop part of speech tagging, BTM to construct the Biterm model, and textrank / wordcloud to do keyword extraction and make the wordcloud.
 Both udpipe, BTM, and textrank are part of the Bnosac NLP ecosystem.

-The codeset is attached in the .docx file in this repository
+The details of the codeset and plots are included in the attached Microsoft Word Document (.docx) file in this repository.
+You need to view the file in "Read Mode" to see the contents properly after downloading the same.